 My PM: "Yes."

-"they" as government / upper management
+"they" as stakeholders / upper management

 In China, high-tech style design and specific color combinations often captivate upper management.
 Here's why: